-Tones Meaning Internal application launched The internal application of the 2N Access Unit is launched upon the 2N Access Unit power up or restart.
+Tones Meaning Internal application launched The internal application of the device is launched upon the power up or restart.
 A successful launch is signaled by this tone combination.
-Connected to LAN, IP address received 2N® Access Unit logs in upon the internal application launch.
+Connected to LAN, IP address received The device logs in upon the internal application launch.
 A successful LAN login is signalled by this tone combination.
-Disconnected from LAN, IP address lost This tone combination signals UTP cable disconnection from the 2N Access Unit.
+Disconnected from LAN, IP address lost This tone combination signals UTP cable disconnection from the device.
 Default reset of network parameters Upon power up, a 30 s timeout is set for the default reset code entering.
-Refer to the Device Configuration subsection in the 2N Access Unit Installation Manual for details.
+Refer to the Installation Manual for details.